farrer/farso/README.md

  * TreeView
  * Window

+They could be defined by code or by a simple JSON file.

-It's fully skinable and could be extended to support your own widgets.
+Farso is fully skinable and could be extended to support your own widgets.

 Farso is DNT's GUI, being this version the active of DNT's Ogre3d port.